cockroachdb/docs/v20.1/configure-replication-zones.md

 **Scenario:**

-- You have nodes spread across 7 datacenters.
+- You have nodes spread across 7 availability zones.
 - You want data replicated 5 times by default.
-- For better performance, you want a copy of the meta ranges in all of the datacenters.
+- For better performance, you want a copy of the meta ranges in all of the availability zones.
 - To save disk space, you only want the internal timeseries data replicated 3 times by default.

 **Approach:**